-The Sminthurid Springtail looks like a tiny sand flea.
-This coastal insect has no problem treading on slippery rocks.
+The coastal Sminthurid Springtail looks like a tiny sand flea and has no problem treading on slippery rocks.

-The incredibly small Sminthurid Springtail has a round abdomen and, like all Springtails, the ability to jump quickly.
-This may mean it gets mistaken for a flea, though it is not related.
-Sminthurid Springtails do not feed on animals.
-Instead, they eat detritus, fungi and other decaying plant matter.
+The incredibly small Sminthurid Springtail has a round abdomen and, like all Springtails, it has the ability to jump quickly.
+This may mean it gets mistaken for a flea, but it is not related.
+Sminthurid Springtails do not feed on animals like fleas do.
+Instead, they eat detritus, fungi, and other decaying plant matter.
 Their feces is part of what makes soil, so they are important in nutrient cycling within an ecosystem.

 Scientific Name: Ptenothrix atra